rootUJ99/rootUJ99/README.md

-## Hey geeks,
+## Hey geeks 🔭

-### I'm Ujwal, a Software Engineer from Mumbai
+### I'm Ujwal, a Software Engineer from Mumbai working in Bangalore

-I work with react, node and django
+I work with JavaScript primarily in react, with a hint of Python

 🧾 Chekout my [Portfolio](https://rootuj99.github.io/)